dafny-lang/rfcs/0012-unicode-strings.md

 which is the closest concept to an atomic characeter as perceived visually by users.
 Unicode scalar values are represented with a distinct `Unicode.Scalar` structure instead.
-`String` provides `utf8`, `utf16`, and `unicodeScalars` views that present the contents as sequences of UTF-8, UTF-16, or UTF-32 code units respectively.
+`String` provides `utf8`, `utf16`, and `unicodeScalars` views that present the contents as sequences of UTF-8, UTF-16, and UTF-32 code units respectively.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions